Multilingual Assessments for Indian Languages

 Key Features

-Hindi, Tamil, Telugu, Kannada, Malayalam, and Bengali.
-Native script and Roman transliteration for every language — candidates choose how they want to read.
+Hindi, Tamil, Telugu, Kannada, and Malayalam.
+Native script for every language, with Roman transliteration available for Hindi — candidates choose how they want to read.

 AI-Powered Translation